ARM-software/psa-api/doc/crypto/overview/intro.rst

 *   A description of typical architectures of implementations for this specification.
 See :secref:`architectures`.
 *   General considerations for implementers of this specification, and for applications that use the interface defined in this specification.
 See :secref:`implementation-considerations` and :secref:`usage-considerations`.
 *   A detailed definition of the API.
 See :secref:`library-management`, :secref:`key-management`, and :secref:`crypto-operations`.

-:cite-title:`PSA-PQC` is a companion document for version |docversion| of this specification.
-`[PSA-PQC]` defines an API for :term:`Post-Quantum Cryptography` (PQC) algorithms.
-The PQC API is now at FINAL status, and will be included in a future version of the |API| specification.

 In future, companion documents will define *profiles* for this specification.
 A profile is a minimum mandatory subset of the interface that a compliant implementation must